jredfox/dungeontweeks/README.md

 # dungeontweeks
 overrides default vanilla dungeon,mineshaft,netherfortress,stronghold,and mansion spawners<br/>
-supports modded structures that are defined in config<br/>
+supports modded structures that are defined in config with anyDimension and dimension specific override support<br/>
 allows users to config custom entries with nbt support<br/><br/>

 out of beta:<br/>